Belikeoscar/Belikeoscar/README.md

 :wave: Hi there,

 I am Oscar.
 A Cloud Engineer, Product designer and content writer.
 I am technologically driven and I make it my mission to provide innovative pixel perfect works and designs.
-If you Want to know more about me, click on any of the available links above.
+If you Want to know more about me, click on any of the available links above. btw I love food

 # Team's Latest Blog Posts
 <br>